-Please show your support on social media to help celebrate engineers and how they make a difference to our work and in the world using #BeTheDifference and tagging @ThisisEng.
+Please show your support on social media to help celebrate engineers and how they make a difference to our work and in the world using #ThisisEngineeringDay #EngineerTheFuture and tagging @ThisisEng.

-This year we have announced our plans to create a new virtual museum: The Museum of Engineering Innovation.
+Last year we announced our plans to create a new virtual museum: The Museum of Engineering Innovation.
 The museum celebrates the often-unseen engineering that is all around us.
 It serves to shine a spotlight on the engineers that are making a difference in our everyday lives.

-This is Engineering Day is part of Tomorrow's Engineers Week.
+This is Engineering Day is supporting Tomorrow's Engineers Week.